-- At Malindi, a number of international-standard resort hotels lie on idyllic tropical beaches.
+- At Malindi, 2 hours north of Mombasa, a number of international-standard beach resorts lie on idyllic tropical beaches.
 Watamu Bay, to the south is quieter.

-Kenya Beach options – Diani Beach
+Kenya Beach Resorts – Diani Beach

+The coastline south of Mombasa is quite developed with resort hotels.
+However the long, broad white sands at Diani take some beating.
+Its coral reef protects the calm turquoise waters off the beach.
+And the Diani beach hotels can arrange for an extensive array of water sports.
+But it’s still possible to find a secluded spot.
 Set slightly away from the larger hotels are bijoux houses for families, luxurious private villas and romantic retreats.
 Funzi Keys and Alfajiri Villas set the standards here.
 For more modest budgets, Asha Cottage in Diani and the Pinewood Beach Resort & Spa on Galu Beach are great options.

-Watamu used to be a quiet fishing village and still has the same ambience but now it also has a number of resort hotels and private holiday homes.
+Watamu used to be a quiet fishing village and still has the same ambience.
+But now it also has a number of top beach resorts.
 We recommend Hemingways.
 Close to Watamu are the ruins of the lost town of Gedi.
 It is an important archaeological site and well worth a visit.